belligerentbeagle/DeepFakeTutorial/README.md

-# DeepFake for Mac OSX
+# DeepFake Tutorial for Mac OSX
 This tutorial is only for Mac running OSX, with Python installed and pip or brew installed.

 ## Setup